 In the next four lines, the speaker gives more detail about their experience that day.
 The narrator describes the day as a “winters tail”.
 It was the embodiment of a “rich” and “beautiful” experience.
 They can look back on it now and tap into its familiarity and peace.
 It was not strange, unusual or surprising, but it was reflective and meditative.

-The mood of the piece is furthered by the final line of this stanzas.
+The mood of the piece is furthered by the final line of this stanza.
 Here, the speaker describes how the geese “glided…Without the slightest of care or fear”.
 Despite their desire to fly above the speaker and their companion, they’ve returned to the clouds without worry.

 Their gracefulness belied the power of their flight